Signed in as:

 Click on the button to learn more about CEA roundtables!

-As always, the CEA extends a special invite to graduate students not only to attend the conference but to submit their presentations to the CEA Outstanding Graduate Student Paper competition.
-The award carries a grand prize of $250 and publication of the winning essay from those whose papers have been accepted.
+As always, the CEA extends a special invitation to graduate students not only to attend the conference but to submit their presentations to the CEA Outstanding Graduate Student Paper competition.
+The award carries a grand prize of $250 and publication of the winning essay in the annoual proceedings issue of The CEA Critic.
 Click on the button to learn more about how CEA supports graduate students.

 Take a look at these helpful hints on writing an engaging (and succint!) conference proposal.